Eugene P. Pryor, Jr., Psy.D

 Meagan Pryor, Psy.D.

 Dr. Pryor is a Clinical Psychologist with an undergraduate degree in psychology from the University of Rochester and a doctoral degree in clinical psychology from Nova Southeastern University.
 While at Nova, Dr. Pryor completed clinical training in both outpatient community mental health and hospital settings, treating patients who suffered from a wide variety of psychological disorders.
 She then completed an APA accredited predoctoral internship at Cornerstone Behavioral Health in Evanston, Wyoming.
 While in Wyoming, she worked in a residential treatment facility with patients who suffered from developmental disabilities, mental illness, and severe trauma.
 She also provided adult substance abuse treatment and child play therapy on an outpatient basis.
 She completed her Psy.D. in August of 2010 with a concentration in Psychodynamic psychology.
 She went on to complete her postdoctoral residency via private practice and in a state hospital setting.
-She continues to pursue postdoctoral training in psychoanalytic psychotherapy as a provider in the practice.
+For the past 8 years she has continued to pursue postdoctoral training in psychoanalytic psychotherapy as a provider in the practice.